c-hudson/teenymush/README.md

 Installation
 ~~~~~~~~~~~~
      Run the create.sh to create the mysql peices and the tm_config.dat.
-This will create you a god character with a password of portrzebie, and an
+This will create a god character with a password of portrzebie, and an
 initial room.
-The rest is for you to create.
+Then run the "tm" perl script.
+The rest is for you to
+create.

 see http://teenymush.blogspot.in/ for more details.